×

 Thank you for reading this article about funeral cover for parents.
 Whilst funeral plans and insurance such as 0ver-50’s life cover is available also to those who are not parents, their benefits might be particularly useful to parents.
 That’s because they can unlock mutual peace of mind for you and your children.

 Aura’s prepaid funeral plans are highly rated, low-cost, and compassionately delivered.
 Our Aura Angels are industry-leading arrangers of funerals and they will be there to guide you and your family every step of the way through the process.
 They can lend a hand in administrative, logistical and emotional matters, ensuring that you get the send off you deserve.
 What’s more is that we are family run: Paul Jameson set us up in 2019 alongside his son, David (our CEO), and Ben (our COO), a family friend.
-They set up Aura with one aim and one aim only: to bring compassionate end-of-life planning support to families up and down Great Britain.
+They set up Aura with one aim and one aim only: to bring compassionate end-of-life planning support to families up and down Great Britain, including assistance in taking out a funeral plan.
 Our commitment to that mission is as strong as ever, and that’s why we offer the families in our care the level of guidance and support that Paul would want for his own family.

 If you’d like to see whether Aura could be the right funeral cover for you, why not download our brochure to find out more?